 Graston Technique2026-05-176 minutes

-Understanding the Graston Technique for Soft Tissue Mobility
+Understanding the Graston Technique for Improved Soft Tissue Mobility

 Quick takeaways

-• The Graston Technique helps break down scar tissue and fascial restrictions.
+• The Graston Technique helps in breaking down scar tissue.

 What is the Graston Technique?